-Having a participatory grantmaking process that involves young feminist organizers in staff, advisory, and grantee community as well as young feminist collectives that apply allows us to learn in interrelations with feminist movements and co-create knowledge, expertise, and solutions together.
-We get to reflect and learn in each stage of this process and this knowledge shapes and nourishes our programmatic work, how we plan, distribute and mobilize resources and how we communicate our vision, commitments, and learnings with the world.
+A participatory grantmaking process that involves young feminist organizers in staff, advisory, and grantee community as well as young feminist collectives that apply allows us to learn together with young feminist movements and co-create knowledge, expertise, and solutions together.
+We get to reflect and learn during each stage of this process and this knowledge shapes and nourishes our programmatic work, how we plan, distribute and mobilize resources and how we communicate our vision, commitments, and learnings with the world.

 FRIDA participatory grantmaking process creates a space for learning, exchange, and feminist movement connection and carries these values in each stage of the process.
-With the last report on FRIDA’s participatory grantmaking approach, Letting The Movements Decide (2015) we have gathered some insight of what is working and what needs to change in our participatory grantmaking model in our open call for applications.
-From 2015 onward, FRIDA’s participatory grantmaking process has been modified based on the feedback gathered from the participants and together with the data from our internal evaluation in each cycle.
-Today we are reflecting on what we have achieved so far and what is the future of this model and it’s possibilities.
+In our most recent report on FRIDA’s participatory grantmaking approach, Letting The Movements Decide (2015) we have gathered some insight on what was working and what needed to change in the participatory grantmaking model for our open call for applications.
+From 2015 onward, FRIDA’s participatory grantmaking process has been modified based on the feedback gathered from the participants in that report, together with the data from our internal evaluation in each cycle.
+Today we are reflecting on what we have achieved so far and what is the future of this model.

 How has FRIDA adopted the recommendation